 As with many industries that outsource their manufacturing to countries where labor is cheaper and mass manufacturing is trending, golf followed suit.

-Many premium branded golf clubs with rich American history have outsourced the manufacturing of components to Asian countries in an attempt to reduce costs without sacrificing quality.
+Many premium branded golf clubs, including those who makes Cleveland golf clubs, with rich American history have outsourced the manufacturing of components to Asian countries in an attempt to reduce costs without sacrificing quality.

 Let’s take a look at where the big brands are manufactured.